-1. COMPLETE THE VOLUNTEER APPLICATION
+1. COMPLETE THE VOLUNTEER APPLICATION (above)

 2. GET SCHEDULED

+The Volunteer Coordinator will contact you to get you scheduled.
 After receiving your completed Volunteer Application, the Volunteer Coordinator will work with you to get you on the schedule.
 We are using SignUpGenius for signing up for your jobs and times.

 3. REGISTER FOR THE CONVENTION

 Once you are scheduled for 5+ hours, our Registration Coordinator will email you with your coupon code and registration instructions for registering yourself and your family for the Convention.
 Please register as soon as possible after you are scheduled.

 If you are planning to work less than 5 hours and are not working for free convention admission, you will register for the convention without a coupon code.
 You will still need to complete an application and get scheduled as described in #1 and #2 above.

 IT MAY TAKE UP TO A WEEK TO RECEIVE THE SIGN UP GENIUS LINK

 Our Volunteer Coordinator works hard to reply to email inquiries and to process volunteer applications in a timely manner.
 Due to her schedule, it may take a week or so to follow up with you.